hashicorp/nomad/website/source/docs/drivers/qemu.html.md

 ## Client Requirements

 The `Qemu` driver requires Qemu to be installed and in your system's `$PATH`.
-The task must also specify at least one artifact to download as this is the only way to retrieve the image being run.
+The task must also specify at least one artifact to download, as this is the only way to retrieve the image being run.

 ## Client Attributes